karpanai/karpanai-web/data/blog/2006/05/02/this-will-do-just-fine.md

 >
 > “No way.
 My dad takes a bus through that place everyday.”
 >
-> “Now that you mention it, it is on my dad’s route as well.”
+> “Now that you mention it, it is on my dad's route as well.”
 >
 > “Padmalaya?”
 >